ezsystems/commerce-documentation/docs/guide/breadcrumbs/breadcrumbs_cookbook.md

 `translationParameters` contains additional data which can be used to change the behavior of the breadcrumbs depending on the stored data.
 Every `BreadcrumbsGenerator` has to add an array with `type`, `identifier` and `content_type_id`.
 Always create all the keys and leave the elements empty if not needed.
-Examples from some `BreadcrumbsGenerators`:
+Examples from `BreadcrumbsGenerators`:

 ### EzContentBreadcrumbsGenerator